“Super quick, I got lots of offers. All I had to do was choose which one! I went with Wisr because they were the cheapest. Thanks” - Angela

-Make sure you understand how the debt consolidation process will work at this stage, as you’ll want to repay and cancel your existing debts as quickly as possible to save on interest charges and make the most of your money.
+Either way, you’ll want to repay and cancel your existing debts as quickly as possible to save on interest charges.

-If you’re only consolidating credit card debt, this will usually be a pretty simple and straightforward process.
-Simply repay your credit card debt, cancel the card, and you’re good to go!
+If you’re only consolidating credit card debt, simply repay your credit card debt, cancel the card, and you’re good to go!

-If you meet the basic eligibility for a personal loan, you will then need to compare lenders and assess their individual approval criteria.
+If you meet the basic eligibility for a debt consolidation loan, you will then need to compare lenders and assess their individual approval criteria.